chumpage/chumpy-windows/README.md

 Chumpy-windows is an emacs library that provides useful window-related functionality that's missing from stock emacs.
 Chumpy-windows is composed of three libraries: window-jump, spaces, and window-layout.
-The libraries are grouped together because they're highly complimentary, and also for ease of maintenance.
+The libraries are grouped together because they're highly complementary, and also for ease of maintenance.

 - [Window-jump](#window-jump)
 - [Spaces](#spaces)